3 BEST Snow Monkey Tours from Tokyo

 2. Private Tour of Snow Monkey Park & Zenkoji Temple (Best Private Tour)

-We love this private tour because its flat rate makes it cheap for groups and hotel pick-up and drop-off means you don’t have to figure out how to get to a pick-up point in Tokyo.
+We love this private tour because its flat rate makes it cheap for groups, and hotel pick-up and drop-off mean you don’t have to figure out how to get to a pick-up point in Tokyo.
 If you’re looking for a personalized and stress-free way to see snow monkeys, this tour was made for you.

-What makes this tour even better is your first stop is one of our favorite temples in all of Japan, Zenko-ji.
-Built in the year 642, this Buddhist temple has a fascinating history and exploring it with a guide is the best way to see it.
+What makes this tour even better is that your first stop is one of our favorite temples in all of Japan, Zenko-ji.
+Built in the year 642, this Buddhist temple has a fascinating history, and exploring it with a guide is the best way to see it.

-We like private tours for long drives because they’re so much more comfortable and you can stop for the restroom any time you need.
+We like private tours for long drives because they’re so much more comfortable, and you can stop for a restroom any time you need.
 And with a 4-hour drive each way, this is especially important.
 If you prioritize comfort, book a private tour like this one and avoid a group tour!

 Once you reach Jigokudani Snow Monkey Park, it’s an easy 30-minute walk to the hot springs through the snow-covered forest.
 Since you’re not on a group schedule, you can spend extra time here enjoying the monkeys and taking pictures.
 With hundreds of them running around, this isn’t a place you want to be rushed at!